-Review of the outcome: In this stage the outcome of the model should be reviewed by the relevant governance committee.
+Review of the outcome: In this stage the outcome of the model is reviewed by Credit risk management committee (CRMC).

 In certain instances, the assessment of significant increase in credit risk using forward looking information is done on a collective basis (i.e. portfolio of customers) and not on an individual basis.
 When demonstrated that a sufficient linkage between forward looking factors and a portfolio exist, a given factor is implemented at the appropriate level of aggregation.